Fourqua/Roblox-Development-Toolkit/ChatTags/README.md

 }
 ```

-To find a UserId, go to `roblox.com/users/USERNAME/profile` — the number in the URL is the UserId.
+To find a UserId, go to `roblox.com/users/USERNAME/profile` — The big string of numbers is the user ID

 ---